 Running downtown can be a challenge for the same reasons jogging on the Strip is difficult.
 There are crowds and plenty of tight places where you can get held up by a group of walkers.
 Again, aim for an early run, preferably just before the sun rises.
 This will ensure cooler temperatures, thin crowds, and illuminated neon casino exteriors (which is needed for inspiration).
 My downtown Las Vegas running route starts at Plaza, and goes down Fremont Street to the Container Park and back.

-Hopefully, our advice for running the Las Vegas Strip is helpful in making it a successful workout.
+Hopefully, our advice for running in Las Vegas is helpful in making your Strip or Fremont Street workout a successful one.
 Our suggestion is to worry less about split times and just enjoy the scenery while elevating your heart rate for a while.

 Feature Image: ©lzf via canva.com